Androz2091/discord-player/docs/migrating/migrating.md

 });
 ```

-The metadata `message` will always be available in every events emitted for that specific `Queue`.
+The metadata `message` will always be available in every event emitted for that specific `Queue`.
 You can access it via `queue.metadata`:

 ```js
 player.on("trackStart", (queue, track) => {